Cryptkeeper/fplayer/README.md

 # fplayer

-A work-in-progress C99 [fseq file](http://github.com/Cryptkeeper/fseq-file-format) player (like [xLights](http://github.com/smeighan/xLights) and [Falcon Player/fpp](https://github.com/FalconChristmas/fpp)) for [Light-O-Rama](https://lightorama.com) hardware.
+A cross-platform C99 [fseq file](http://github.com/Cryptkeeper/fseq-file-format) player (like [xLights](http://github.com/smeighan/xLights) and [Falcon Player/fpp](https://github.com/FalconChristmas/fpp)) for [Light-O-Rama](https://lightorama.com) hardware.
 This project is a way for me to explore solutions to a better version of my previous project, [libreorama](https://github.com/Cryptkeeper/libreorama).

 Use `fplayer -h` to show program usage and get started.